BellumGalaxy/bg-website/README.md

 # Introduction

 Hey!
 Hello!
-Welcome to Bellum Galaxy website repository.
+Welcome to the Bellum Galaxy website repository.

 Here you can check how we structure the application and the pure content.